How to Use Task Manager macOS and Activity Monitor

 If you decide to use Activity Monitor as your task manager on Mac, you should learn how to work with its monitor indicators.

 When you open the Activity Monitor, you’ll be able to see all of the applications currently running on your Mac.
 The apps and processes appear even if running in the background, making it easy to spot unusual activity.
+Activity Monitor not only helps you keep an eye on apps but also assists in overall Mac management.

 running process on Mac